YehoGuy/Timing_Attack/README.md

 # ⚡ Timing‑Attack Password Cracker

 A proof‑of‑concept Attack showing how **server‑side timing leaks** can reveal a user’s password.
-This hackathon challenge involved of me guessing the password rewuired to log into a web server.
+This hackathon's challenge is Cracking the password required to log into a web server.
 The Server requires a USERNAME & a PASSWORD to log in. additionaly it requires a DIFFICULTY parameter that makes this challenge harder and harder.

 ---